 |NFS4||4, 4.0, 4.1, 4.2|

 Some mount options are generic which can be applied to all the mount types while some are mount specific options.
-In case of remount operation, only generic options can be modified.
+In the case of remount operation, only generic options can be modified.
 The list of allowed generic options are:

-async, atime, auto, context, defaults, defcontext, diratime, dirsync, fscontext, group, iversion, lazytime, loud, mand, _netdev, noatime, noauto, nodev, nodiratime, noexec, nofail, noiversion, nolazytime, nomand, norelatime, nostrictatime, nosuid, nouser, owner, relatime, _rnetdev, ro, rootcontext, rw, silent, strictatime, sync and user.
+async, atime, auto, context, defaults, defcontext, diratime, dirsync, fscontext, group, iversion, lazytime, loud, mand, _netdev, noatime, noauto, nodev, nodiratime, noexec, nofail, noiversion, nolazytime, nomand, norelatime, nostrictatime, nosuid, nouser, owner, relatime, _rnetdev, ro, rootcontext, rw, silent, strictatime, sync, and user.